gatsbyjs/gatsby/docs/docs/api-specification.md

-Once the initial bootstrap is finished, for the development server we start `webpack-dev-server` and a simple express server for serving files and for a production build, we start building the css then javascript then HTML with webpack.
+Once the initial bootstrap is finished, for the development server we start `webpack-dev-server` and a simple express server for serving files and for a production build, we start building the CSS then JavaScript then HTML with webpack.

 During these processes there are various extension points where plugins can